Aryan-Sajith/Aryan-Sajith/README.md

-- 👋 Hi, I’m @Aryan-Sajith and I'm a 18 year old high schooler,
+- 👋 Hi, I’m @Aryan-Sajith and I'm a 18 year old high schooler
-- 👀 I’m interested in computer programming, video-gaming, studying, sleeping, and more,
+- 👀 I’m interested in computer programming, video-gaming, exercising, studying, sleeping, and more
-- 🌱 I’m currently learning java,
+- 🌱 I’m currently learning java
-- 💞️ I’m open to collaboration on coding, science, math, or similar projects
+- 💞️ I’m open to collaboration on coding, science, math, engineering, or any STEM projects
 - 📫 I would try my email at aryan.sajith04@gmail.com if you have anything cool or interesting.

 <!---